lamsiyehkhawla/lamsiyehkhawla/README.md

 # 👋 Hello, I'm Khawla Lamsiyeh!

-🚀 IT Support Engineer evolving into a Backend & Big Data Developer
-📍 Based in Rabat | 💬 I speak Arabic, French, English, and a bit of Spanish
+🚀 L2/L3 Support engineer & Monitoring | Hands-on with Java and Big Data Tools 📍 Based in Rabat | 💬 I speak Arabic, French, English, and a bit of Spanish

 ---